 The central area of the sanctuary is occupied by three buildings: a Doric treasury (490-60 BC) made of marble on a limestone foundation; the fine Aeolian Treasury of Massalia (c.530) of Parian marble; and the Tholos.

 The Tholos, a Pentelic marble rotunda from the early 4th century BC, is of unknown purpose and dedication but may have sheltered an important statue.
 The design has been attributed by some to Theodorus of Phocaia, who built the tholos at the Asclepion of Epidaurus.
-The Delphi tholos consists of a round platform with three steps supported a circular peristyle of 20 slender Doric columns.
+The Delphi tholos consists of a round platform with three steps supported by a circular peristyle of 20 slender Doric columns.
 The interior, paved and decorated with Corinthian half-columns, was entered from the south.
 Three columns of the Tholos with their entablature were re-erected in 1938 and the cornice and metopes were replicated based on surviving fragments.
 Surrounded by a field of architectural fragments against a mountain backdrop, it is perhaps the most picturesque sight in Delphi.

 The west end of the precinct is occupied by the New Temple of Athena, built around 360 BC and reduced to foundations.
 It was a prostyle temple with a portico of six Doric columns.